 - Keep the baby away from smoke: Do not expose the baby to any smoke that can severely aggravate the croup and hinder recovery.

 - Give more fluids: Dryness of the throat can make stridor worse.
 Increase the fluid intake to keep the airways moist.
 Give the baby water, formula, and breast milk more frequently.

 - Give honey to toddlers above one year old: Honey is an age-old remedy for throat discomfort.
 You can give a 1/2 to 1 teaspoon of honey (2-5ml) to the toddler when the symptoms of croup peak.
 Honey helps loosen the secretions of the throat and makes the toddler feel better.
 Do not give honey to a baby less than a year old.

 Do not give any over-the-counter (OTC) cough medicines to the baby or toddler.
 The US Food and Drug Administration states that children below the age of two years should not be given OTC medicines, although some experts recommend avoiding them until the child is four years old or more (17).

 How To Prevent Croup In Babies?

-- Maintain good hygiene around the baby: Keep the baby’s rooms and surroundings clean to prevent virus and bacteria build up.
+- Maintain good hygiene around the baby: Keep the baby’s rooms and surroundings clean to prevent virus and bacteria build-up.
 Wash the baby’s mattress and other bedding regularly.
-Clean and sanitize the baby’s belongings such as toys and pacifier.
+Clean and sanitize the baby’s belongings, such as toys and pacifiers.
 Always cover the mouth when sneezing or coughing when you’re near the baby.